WallStreetMojo

 Difference between CRR and SLR

-• On the other hand, SLR is the money that is invested in various specified securities of the central government.
+• On the other hand, SLR is the money invested in various specified securities of the central government.
 It is a certain percentage of the total bank deposit.
 Banks can earn interest on SLR investment as against CRR.

 Advantages